syre-data/tutorials/advanced/fireworks/README.md

 > + [R](https://resources.thot.so/downloads/tutorials/advanced/fireworks/completed_projects/fireworks_r.zip)

 # Congratulations!
 You've made it through all the tuorials!
-Now it's time to start using Thot on your own projects.
+Now it's time to start using Syre on your own projects.

-Remember, if you ever have questions you can chat with us on [our Discord](https://discord.gg/Kv2c5XynfV) or send us an email at <info@thot.so>.
+Remember, if you ever have questions you can chat with us on [our Discord](https://discord.gg/Kv2c5XynfV) or send us an email at <info@syre.ai>.